overbrowsing/pruner/README.md

 1. **Calculating Tiles**: The best way to create tiles is by first calcualting the optimal arrangement by using the [Tile Calculator](/tools/tile-calculator/README.md).
 This tool will help you generate the best configuration for your project and will share the parameters needed for the next step.

 2. **Making Tiles**: Once you have your configuration from the Tile Calculator, use the [Tile Maker](/tools/tile-maker/README.md) to process your images and create the tiles.
 Tile Maker will output the tiles and an optional HTML snippet for easy installation.
-You can also use a free online tool such as [Split Image](https://pinetools.com/split-image).

 3. **Naming Images**: If you used the [Tile Maker](/tools/tile-maker/README.md), you can ignore the next two steps and proceed to [installation](/README.md#installation) as the tool handles naming and formatting of images automatically.
 For manual installation and tile creation, ensure that the parameter `imageName` matches the base name for the tile images (e.g., banks-of-the-seine-1.webp, banks-of-the-seine-2.webp, etc.) and that the images are named sequentially.